6 Safety Tips Every New Engineer Should Know

 Self-Care

-Pack a water bottle and emergency snacks in your bag to stay energized throughout the day; you could be working long hours and be on your feet for a long time.
-Back at home or at the hotel, try to get as much sleep as possible to rest for the next day.
-You need to be attentive and alert on-site!
+Depending on the length of time expected at the work site, one should consider packing a water bottle and healthy snacks in their bag to stay energized throughout the day.
+One could be working long hours and be on their feet for a long time.
+It is wise to have a pain reliver like acetaminophen or ibuprofen on hand because many work sites might not have anything available.
+Back at home or at the hotel, one should try to get as much sleep as possible to rest for the next day.
+Always be attentive and alert while at the work site!